terdia/legato-docs/docs/routing.md

 ```

-You should then create all the methods in your controller, like so:
+You should then create all the methods in your controller, this can be done using
+the Legato commandline tool or manually, if you choose to use the commandline tool then:

+`php legato add:controller ProfileController --restful`

+The above command will create a ProfileController controller with the content below:

 ```php